mwill1984/testproject/README.md

 6. Run: `php artisan db:seed`

+7. This project requires scheduled tasks to process the queue.
+Run: `php artisan schedule:work`

 ## Project Scope

 Due to the Covid-19 pandemic, major grocery store chains are only allowing X amount of people inside to shop at a time at their locations.
 Each grocery store location keeps a real-time ledger of active, completed and pending shoppers.